akeaswaran/akeaswaran.github.io/_posts/2017-05-13-whats-wrong-with-atlutd.md

 ---
 <figure>
   <img src="{{ site.baseurl }}/assets/images/atlutd-mar-18.jpg" alt="Pregame festivities before Atlanta United vs Chicago Fire at Bobby Dodd Stadium at Historic Grant Field, Atlanta, GA (March 18, 2017)">
-  <p class="small">Pregame festivities before Atlanta United vs Chicago Fire at Bobby Dodd Stadium at Historic Grant Field, Atlanta, GA (March 18, 2017)</p>
+  <p class="caption">Pregame festivities before Atlanta United vs Chicago Fire at Bobby Dodd Stadium at Historic Grant Field, Atlanta, GA (March 18, 2017)</p>
 </figure>

 _If you're not familiar with the original "What's Wrong with Freddie Freeman" meme that this article's title is based on, [here's a short primer](https://www.reddit.com/r/Braves/comments/67wyxu/happy_anniversary_its_been_a_year_and_we_still/).
 Hopefully, this piece will have the same effect as its predecessor..._